Crying During Pregnancy: Causes And Effects On Unborn Baby

 3. How can partners and loved ones support a pregnant woman who is crying more often?

+Maintaining a healthy wife and husband relationship during pregnancy is essential to keep your partner happy.
 Encourage her to share her concerns and validate her emotions to make her feel understood and supported.
 Provide reassurance that you have their back in every situation.
 Practice patience and provide practical support by offering her help in daily chores and duties.
 Most importantly, shower her with physical affection, such as hugs, kisses, and cuddling, to give her warmth and security (12).

 4. Is it possible to prevent crying during pregnancy?

-Crying in pregnancy is a common occurrence mainly caused by the ongoing hormonal changes in the body.
+Crying in pregnancy is a common occurrence mainly caused by ongoing hormonal changes in the body.
 Pregnancy can be an overwhelming period for a woman, considering the new responsibilities she will have to take up after the birth of her child.
-Thus, you should consider ask for help from your partner, family, or a medical professional to deal with the situation.
+Thus, you should consider asking for help from your partner, family, or a medical professional to deal with the situation.
 However, if you feel like you may be prone to depression during this period, consult a psychotherapist immediately, as ignoring the condition may adversely affect the fetus’s well-being.

 Infographic: Alternative Ways To Manage Crying Spells When Pregnant